 African Americans were not foolish enough to think their welfare would be the utmost concern of a white politician.
 As Frederick Douglass said, Lincoln “was preeminently the white man’s President,” and they were “at best only his step-children.”
 But this didn’t mean Lincoln couldn’t be a useful ally, especially if his own self-interest aligned with theirs.

 In the stories of Lincoln coming down South, he was rarely concerned first and foremost with the welfare of black people.
-In one story, for example, his animosity towards the slaveholding class was seemingly motivated by a perceived insult rather than a moral opposition to slavery.
+In one story, for example, his animosity toward the slaveholding class was seemingly motivated by a perceived insult rather than a moral opposition to slavery.
 Lincoln had supposedly visited a plantation in Jefferson County, Arkansas, asking for work.
 The owner replied that he’d talk to him once he’d had dinner—without inviting the stranger to eat with him.
 As J. T. Tims, a former slave, explained, his owner “didn’t say, ‘Come to dinner,’ and didn’t say nothin’ ’bout, ‘Have dinner.’
 Just said, ‘Wait till I go eat my dinner.’”
 And when he finished eating, he found the stranger had “changed his clothes and everything” and was looking over the slaveholder’s business papers and account books.
 The stranger whom the slaveholder had treated like poor “white trash” had revealed himself to be a powerful man.

 It didn’t bother African Americans if Lincoln emancipated them only to punish the white South.
 They didn’t need him to be a saint.
 But they also knew he wasn’t a king; he couldn’t just make emancipation happen on his own.
 If the enslaved people of the South needed Lincoln, then he needed them too.